gradle/gradle/subprojects/docs/src/docs/release/notes.md

         compile 'org.apache.commons:commons-lang3:3.3.1'
     }

+Resolving dependencies from a SFTP server with Maven works accordingly.
+Publishing is not supported yet.
+The following example demonstrates the use case:

+    apply plugin: 'java'

+    repositories {
+        maven {
+            url 'sftp://127.0.0.1:22/repo'
+            credentials {
+                username 'sftp'
+                password 'sftp'
+            }
+        }
+    }

+    dependencies {
+        compile 'org.apache.commons:commons-lang3:3.3.1'
+    }

-Here is an example usage of publishing an artifact to a repository hosted on a SFTP server:
+Here is an example usage of publishing an artifact to an Ivy repository hosted on a SFTP server:

     apply plugin: 'java'
     apply plugin: 'ivy-publish'